hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + start by evaluating all feature individually and then select the one that results in the best performance
     + test all possible combinations of the selected feature w/ the remaining features and retain the pair that procedures the best algorithmic performance
     + a loop continues by adding one feature at a time in each iteration until the pre-set criterion reached
-  + `mlxtend.feature_selection.SequentialFeatureSelector()` function
-    + `k_features`: the maximum feature to be reached when starting from 0
-    + `floating`: using a variant of the step forward selection called step floating forward selection
-    + `scorign`: the scoring function to evaluate model performance
-    + `cv`: the number of folds of K-fold cross-validation, no cross-validation if cv=0 or False
   + Python snippet

     ```python